atosborges00/sereno_bot/README.md

 ## Version

-The bot is currently on `version 1.0`, the first version implemented with modularization.
+The bot is currently on `version 1.2.0`, collecting data from Sices and Aurora Vision platforms.

 ## Packages

-Run the follwing commands on the terminal to install the dependecies needed on the virtual enviroment.
+Run the following commands on the terminal to install the dependencies needed on the virtual environment.
+We highly recommend the use of a library to manage and run your virtual environments.

-- `pip install selenium`
+- `$ pip install -r requirements.txt`

 ## Licensing

- All rights reserved to [Cruze Energia](https://energiacruze.com/)
+ All rights reserved to [Cruze Energia](https://energiacruze.com/).